Wi-Fi HaLow vs Wi-Fi vs RF Modules: Selecting the Right Technology for Your Application

 • Simple communication architecture

-• Cost-effective hardware
+• Cost-effective wireless hardware

 Limitations